bradchristie/taminations-flutter/assets/a2/all_4_all_8.md

 From a Static Square with everyone facing out, those at the head position Chase Right while those at the side position also Chase Right.
 All action is clockwise around the outside of the set.
-Ends on static square spots with dancers in right-hand mini-waves.
+Ends on static square spots with dancers in Right-Hand Mini-Waves.

 >
 > ![alt](all_4_all_8_1a.png)![alt](all_4_all_8_1b.png)